Opinion: Why the Georgia indictment is hugely damaging to Trump – KION546

 But charging a RICO case isn’t the only benefit afforded to Willis.
 Since these charges have been brought in Georgia state court — and not federal court — neither Trump, should he win in 2024, nor any another Republican president can issue a pardon.
 Under Georgia law, a state pardon can only be given by a state pardon board — not the governor — and only afterfive years have passed following completion of the sentence.

 In other words, unlike the federal indictments obtained by Smith, Trump winning the presidency again is not the death knell for Willis’ case, just like it is not for Manhattan District Attorney Alvin Bragg’s case.
-Still, though a 2024 Trump presidency would not categorically end prosecution in either state’s jurisdiction, there are a variety of unsettled constitutional questions about whether a sitting presidency can be put on trial during his presidency and whether it would violate the separations of power for the judiciary branch — rather than the legislative branch — to effectively remove from him office by way of imprisonment.
+Still, though a 2024 Trump win would not categorically end prosecution in either state’s jurisdiction, there are a variety of unsettled constitutional and other legal questions about whether a sitting presidency can and should be put on trial during his presidency.

 The-CNN-Wire